Penn State fraternity hazing scandal: Background

 In October 1949, Penn State’s Interfraternity Council (IFC) passed legislation abolishing Hell Week, which then consisted of pledges performing embarrassing tasks in downtown State College.
-The IFC’s attempts to regulate hazing complaints continued into 1956, when the governing board passed legislation to change Hell Week to ‘Help Week’ and undertook the responsibility of investigating 100% of hazing complaints before initiation day.
+The IFC’s attempts to regulate hazing complaints continued into 1956, when the governing board passed legislation to change Hell Week to "Help Week" and undertook the responsibility of investigating 100% of hazing complaints before initiation day.
 The 1956 legislation also required fraternities to allot a minimum of eight hours per day of sleep for pledges.

+In 1985, Penn State's Policies and Rules for Students stated that students could "not engage in any activity on or off campus that might interfere with academics and cause mental or physical discomfort or injury."
+The university's hazing policies came under great scrutiny following the death of an Alfred University student in 1978, prompting members of the statewide Alliance of Pennsylvania Student Governments to pen letters to Pennsylvania state representative Edwin G. Johnson.

 In October 1991, secret societies Parmi Nous and Skull and Bones Senior Honor Society came under police investigation by Officer David Scicchitano.
 Multiple students witnessed hazing conducted by Skull and Bones, and the witnesses claimed the State College Police Department was afraid to prosecute Skull and Bones due to the organization’s powerful, international connections.
 Police controversially closed the case on October 16, 1991.
 The crime involved students breaking into Engineering Unit C and destroying architecture students’ projects amid a fight involving eggs and water balloons.
 An investigation was commenced by the Undergraduate Student Government Supreme Court, which was sabotaged by secret society members in several ways.

 A controlled survey was conducted by Penn State Pulse in 1986, which found that 66.5% of respondents had either witnessed hazing or been subject to hazing, and 70.3% of active pledges were hazing victims.

 In 2005, Penn State alumnus Don Abbey, a member of Joe Paterno's first-ever Penn State Nittany Lions football scholarship class and a Beta Theta Pi alumnus, donated $1.2 million to renovate the Beta Theta Pi house.
 In 2006, Abbey raised another $3.5 million in renovation funds.

 The renovation was lauded by Paterno and his wife, Sue Paterno.
 Throughout the renovation process, fraternity brothers smashed holes in the walls with baseball bats, leading Abbey to predict future damage to the property.
 He was a staunch critic of hazing.
 Due to the toxic culture he found in Beta Theta Pi, he installed an extensive video surveillance system to ensure he would be notified if an emergency ever occurred on the property.